 On that note, here's a final word from Miss Nadia:

-I would like to share with you, that I am very glad to be part of this class!
-Though it was a sudden change, I spend all this academic year in this caring and supportive community and that makes me feel that I am still “home”.
-I left Miss Mia’ s class, but I am still here at ISG.
-So, I strongly believe in the same values.
-Respect, communication, cooperation and a warm approach are the keys to grow closer to your children and earn their trust whenever they need me.
-I am really excited and determined to keep on learning with your children, as they did all the previous months.
-Miss Sophie is a great teacher and she gave me all the appropriate notes.
-I have to confess that all the children changed a lot!
-Miss Sophie worked a lot with them and I realize it every day.
-They advanced, they know the rules, and it is really amazing that they remember the rules and the routine in the class and they are willing to talk with their friends politely and gently.
+I would like to share with you that I am very glad to be a part of MPP!
+Though it was a sudden change, I spent this academic year in such a caring and supportive community, which makes me feel that I am still “home”.
+Although I left Miss Mia’ s class, I am still here at ISG and strongly believe in the values that form the basis of teaching here.
+Respect, communication, cooperation and a warm approach are the keys to grow closer to your children and earn their trust whenever they need guidance.
+I am really excited and determined to keep on learning with your children, as they have done the previous months.
+Miss Sophie is a great teacher and she gave me all of the necessary notes for a smooth transition.
+I must confess that all the children have changed a lot over the course of this year!
+Miss Sophie worked hard with them and I see these results every day.
+They advanced so much and it is really amazing how well they remember class rules and their daily routine.
+It is lovely to see that they are willing to talk with their friends politely and gently.
 I am surprised by their progress.
 I was with your children the first month and since then we have had a lovely relationship during all these months.
 From my first day as lead teacher, I felt so well accepted by your children, the atmosphere was welcoming and not at all like a first day.
-We continued and completed with joy and excitement the Animals IPC Unit.
-We grabbed any chance to pretend that we were some animals which live in Belgium and we played a lot in the yard.
-Let’s have two wonderful months and I will be happy to share with all the parents their ideas and thoughts for our next unit.
-Thank you very much for your warm acceptance
+We continued and completed the Animals IPC Unit with joy and excitement.
+We grabbed every chance to pretend that we are animals that live in Belgium and we played a lot in the garden.
+Looking forward to a wonderful last month and thank you very much for your warm welcome and acceptance.